-The second panel of Figure 7 shows the geographical variation of the residualized measure.
+The second panel of Figure 8 shows the geographical variation of the residualized measure.
 As depicted in the map, this places less emphasis on the raw distance from MMC and more on the relative access to MMC via railway.
 By controlling for lagged population and access to Richmond and New York, I keep constant a county's access to the railway network and rely relatively more on its connection to MMC, through the articulation of the railway network.
-Much of the variation thus comes from relatively small counties that found themselves near the railroad connecting the main cities and that had relatively strong access to MMC compared to other hubs.
-The IV results are presented for both scenarios: using access to MMC alone and after accounting for the aforementioned controls.
+Much of the variation thus comes from relatively small counties that found them-